$0 Pennsylvania Foster Care Quick-Start Checklist

 Why Philadelphia Uses a Different Model

 Every county in Pennsylvania has its own Children and Youth Agency.
 In most counties, that CYA handles everything directly: recruitment, licensing, placement, case management.
 In Philadelphia, DHS made a strategic decision to decentralize.
-Rather than running a monolithic city agency, Philadelphia contracts with a network of nonprofit organizations called Community Umbrella Agencies — CUAs — and assigns each one a specific geographic neighborhood.
+It manages a network of private Community Umbrella Agencies (CUAs) for case management and support, and contracts with state-licensed agencies to certify foster homes.

 The idea is that a local nonprofit rooted in West Philadelphia understands the needs of West Philadelphia families better than a centralized bureaucracy could.
 Whether that holds true in every case is debatable, but the structure is real and it shapes everything about how you get licensed in the city.

-This matters for you because your CUA is determined by where you live, not by which agency you prefer.
-You don't get to choose based on reputation or word of mouth.
+This matters for you because your CUA service area is determined by where you live, not by which CUA you prefer.
+If you are considering a private agency for foster-home certification, ask DHS about that separate pathway.

 How to Find Your CUA